timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ### AddImplicitVersion

-Lets you specify the Version number to be automatically populated in all Request DTO's sent from the client:
+Lets you specify the Version number to be automatically populated in all Request DTOs sent from the client:

 ```csharp
 public partial class GetAnswers